TGD-HW/tgmanGH/docs/Manual/CZ/TGZ/TGZ-S-48-50_100RI/md/description.en.md

 ##Description of communication, input/output and control:
 ###Communication interfaces
 - Ethernet 100/1000 Mb/s with UDP protocol, designed for parameter recording, monitoring, testing, but also online control;
-- CAN bus protocol can be modified according to customer requirements;
-- Ethernet 100/1000 Mb/s with optional protocol, programmed in the gate array and designed for connection of fast industrial buses for real-time control.
-  Currently, this interface is equipped with the EtherCAT protocol (only for standard firmware); according to customer requirements it can be modified to another type of protocol.
 - RS422 or RS485, data transfer via unused servomotor feedback interface.
   It can be used for communication with devices based on RS422 or RS485 standard (encoder, gyro, master controller, other system, etc.).
   This interface enables high-speed communication up to 20Mbit/s.